lsst-dm/dmtn-230/index.rst

 Alternately, or additionally, we could publish a cross-data-release HiPS list at an address like ``https://api.data.lsst.cloud/hips/list``, and register that in the IVOA registry.
 That single HiPS list could then be registered with public HiPS browsing services, assuming they correctly understood that the private HiPS data sets would not be browsable without separate authentication.

-For DP0.2, we will not not publish HiPS lists beyond the root-level ``properties`` file for each HiPS data set, and will not have an IVOA registry.
+For DP0.2 and DP1, we will not not publish HiPS lists beyond the root-level ``properties`` file for each HiPS data set, and will not have an IVOA registry.
 We will revisit this approach once we've implemented the change to Science Platform URLs discussed in :ref:`URLs <urls>`.

 .. _storage: